-(This is the tenth in a series of stories from Marijuana Business Daily examining wholesale prices in U.S. marijuana markets.
+(This is the 10th in a series of stories from Marijuana Business Daily examining wholesale prices in U.S. marijuana markets.
 The first nine installments focused on recreational cannabis.
 Part 1 covered Nevada, Part 2 Washington state, Part 3 Oregon, Part 4 California, Part 5 Colorado, Part 6 Alaska, Part 7 Michigan, Part 8 Illinois and Part 9 Massachusetts.)

 Across the United States, medical marijuana business owners are reporting firm prices for wholesale flower, although actual price levels vary widely and largely depend on a market’s maturity.